UEFA Intertoto Cup: Early independent tournaments

 The first tournament was held in 1961 as the International Football Cup (IFC).
-Initially the Cup had a group stage, which led to knock-out matches culminating in a final.
-By 1967, it had become difficult to organize the games, and so the knock-out rounds and the final were scrapped, leaving the tournament without a single winner.
+Initially the Cup had a group stage, which led to knockout matches culminating in a final.
+By 1967, it had become difficult to organize the games, and so the knockout rounds and the final were scrapped, leaving the tournament without a single winner.
 Instead, group winners received prizes of CHF10,000-15,000.

 Entering the UEFA fold

 By 1995, UEFA had reconsidered their opinion, took official control of the tournament and changed its format.
 Initially, two winners were given a place in the UEFA Cup.
 The success of one of the first winners, Bordeaux, in reaching the final of the 1995–96 UEFA Cup encouraged UEFA to add a third UEFA Cup place in 1996.

-Many clubs disliked the competition and saw it as disruptive in the preparation for the new season.
+Many clubs disliked the competition and saw it as disruptive to their preparations for the new season.
 As a consequence, they did not nominate themselves for participation even if entitled.
 In particular, following its 1995 relaunch, clubs in England were sceptical about the competition; after initially being offered three places in the cup, all English top division teams rejected the chance to take part.
 Following the threat of bans of English teams from all UEFA competitions, three English clubs were entered but fielded weakened teams.

 UEFA's punishment was to dock England a fourth UEFA Cup qualification place in 1995–96 "due to the conduct of Tottenham and Wimbledon in last season's Intertoto Cup".

-In following years, UEFA made it possible for nations to forfeit Intertoto places.
-For example, in 1998, Scotland, San Marino and Moldova forfeited their places, and England, Portugal, and Greece forfeited one of their two, Crystal Palace being the sole English entrant despite finishing bottom of the Premier League.
-Other clubs have built upon their success in the UEFA Intertoto Cup, following it up with great campaigns in the UEFA Cup.
-Furthermore, UEFA rejected this assertion that the tournament is disruptive.
-They point out that in the 2004–05 season, two of the three 2004 Intertoto Cup winners went on to qualify directly for the Champions League (Schalke and Lille) whilst the 3rd one qualified by winning its 3rd qualifying round (Villarreal).
+In subsequent years, UEFA made it possible for nations to forfeit Intertoto places.
+For example, in 1998, Scotland, San Marino, and Moldova forfeited their places, while England, Portugal, and Greece forfeited one of their two, Crystal Palace being the sole English entrant despite finishing bottom of the Premier League.
+However, UEFA rejected the idea that the tournament was disruptive, pointing out that, among other successes, all three 2004 Intertoto Cup winners went on to qualify for the Champions League in 2004–05: Schalke and Lille qualified directly, while Villarreal progressed through the qualifying rounds.

 Abolition

-Following the election of new UEFA president Michel Platini, Intertoto Cup was abolished in 2008, as part of changes that were made for UEFA Cup/Champions League system.
+Following the election of new UEFA president Michel Platini, the Intertoto Cup was abolished in 2008, as part of several changes to the UEFA Cup system.
 Instead of teams qualifying for the Intertoto Cup, they would now qualify directly for the qualifying stages of the UEFA Europa League, which was expanded to four rounds to accommodate them.
 The UEFA Europa Conference League was introduced in 2021 as a third-tier European tournament.